Thursday, July 7, 2016

 Unlike Generally Accepted Dates, there is no “Generally Accepted History” despite many scholars acting as if there were.

 Since there are no reliable records from any of these countries, what is 'known' about them is in actuality simply the ‘best guess’ based on hieroglyphics and stories written long after the fact.
 There are huge gaps in the records – in some cases, multiple centuries.
 The royal scribes were not so much historians as ego-strokers for their mentors.
 They grossly exaggerated victories and minimized or completely ignored defeats and failures.
 In many cases they skipped right over unpopular kings.
-Many of the stone-carved ‘histories’ are literally carved right over the histories of their predecessors.
+Archaeologists have proven that many of the stone-carved ‘histories’ are literally carved right over the histories of their predecessors.

 And nearly all these timelines include gods, demigods, and myths treated with the same validity as historical figures – somewhat like saying the early presidents of the United States included Pecos Bill, Paul Bunyan, and Santa Claus.